Early Settlement Mediation - West

 TRIO Veterans Upward Bound

-Redlands Veterans Upward Bound (VUB) is funded by the U.S. Department of Education as part of the TRIO program, which serves low-income and first-generation college students.
+Redlands Veterans Upward Bound (VUB) is funded by the U.S. Department of Education as part of the TRIO program, which serves low-income individuals, first-generation college students and individuals with disabilities.
 A free college-prep program, Veterans Upward Bound provides skills and advice to help qualified military veterans achieve their academic goals.

 Through Viticulture Enology Science and Technology Alliance (VESTA), Redlands Community College partners with Missouri State University to provide online grape and wine education courses.
 VESTA is a National Science Foundation (NSF) funded partnership designed to promote visibility and interest in careers in the grape and wine industry.